-The average freelance invoice takes 29 days to get paid.
+A month-long gap between sending an invoice and seeing the money is common.
 That gap isn't usually about clients being difficult — it's about invoices that are vague, missing information, or sent to the wrong person.
 A well-structured invoice gets paid faster because it removes every excuse for delay.

 This guide covers what goes on a proper freelance invoice, when to use retainer vs project invoicing, how to add reimbursable expenses as line items, and what payment terms actually get you paid on time.
 Skip the blank template downloads — the structure matters more than the design.